 World Jampionship Winner

 Onion Fig Jam is the perfect combo to make a relish for an amazing combination for grilled cheese, sausages, hot dog or a dressing for veggies

-Just like our pumpkin butter this one takes 4 days – rough job, oh well someone has to do it.
+Our Apple Butter just like our pumpkin butter this one takes 4 days – rough job, oh well someone has to do it.
 And just like my grandma’s Apple Pie – we mix different kinds of apples with the perfect apple pie spices to create a fruit butter as sweet as your best memories

 Good Food Award Winner